Click on the topic below to be directed down the page to specific information regarding that topic.

 Provides employment opportunities for individuals who have barriers to employment.

 Pathways Abilities Society contracts with community employers.
 Individuals work under the supervision and support of Pathways Abilities Society for part of or their entire shift.

 Services are provided typically in a group and specifically develop knowledge and skills in communication and employment.
 The service supports individuals who require supervision for health and safety reasons and/or require supervision for issues that may jeopardize the health and safety of others in the work environment or who may not be able to complete all tasks and require a staff to carryout vital roles in order that the work can be completed.

 Days and hours are dependent on the contract.
 Office hours are 8:00 am to 3:30 pm, Monday through Friday.
-The main office is located at 555 Fuller Avenue.
+The main office is located at 1216 St. Paul Street.
 Funding for this service is provided through CLBC and contracts.